 Object-oriented software development has proven effective for systems development, but the creation of reusable and changeable software architectures is still a challenging task.
 Design patterns capture the expertise for reusable design solutions, but there is no methodical approach to providing conceptual design building blocks in tangible and composable form.
 Design components have been suggested to address this problem.
-We suggest compositional design reuse, which is a combined approach utilizing the ideas of design components and role models.
-We claim that design expertise in composable form with explicit documentation provides many advantages.
-It provides alternative views on software systems at a high level of abstraction, and it can help in prohibiting known design flaws as well as design components, include role models, and discuss component types as well as design composition.
+We suggest design composition with design components, role models and role constraints.

-Keywords
+We claim that design expertise in composable form with explicit design constraints and with explicit documentation has many advantages.
+It provides alternative views on software systems at a high level of abstraction, and it can help in prohibiting known design flaws as well as design blurring and degradation during subsequent modifications.
+In this paper, we refine the notion of design components, include role models and constraints, and discuss component types as well as design composition.

-object-oriented design, design process, design component, design pattern, software architecture, role model, software reuse
+Keywords: design component, design constraints, design pattern, software architecture, role model, software reuse

-1. Introduction
+1. INTRODUCTION

-Component-based software development stands for software construction by assembly of prefabricated, configurable, and independently evolving building blocks [1, 7, 29].
-Emerging software component models, such as the Component Object Model [4] and JavaBeans [27] prescribe standards for the collaboration of independent components and are aimed at improved development productivity and at more resilience of software to changing requirements [17].
-Current approaches to componentbased software development seem to be inadequate for the creation of reusable and changeable software architectures.
-Architectural design is more than an adept combination of micro-applications.
+Component-based software development stands for software construction by assembly of prefabricated, configurable, and independently evolving building blocks [1, 6, 30].
+Emerging software component models, such as the Component Object Model [4] and JavaBeans [28] prescribe standards for the collaboration of independent components and are aimed at improved development productivity and at more resilience of software to changing requirements [15].
+Current approaches to component-based software development are inadequate for the creation of reusable and changeable software architectures.
+Architectural design is more than an adept combination of microapplications.
 It is an evolutionary process that requires abstract thinking and expertise in both the application domain and software design.
 Successful software architectures usually arise from a continuous reassessment of design alternatives and redistribution of responsibilities among system components.
 To accomplish this, deep insight into the components' design is required.
-The apparent lack of design information in today's components [10].
-In addition, reuse of architectural design issues has not been an option on a compositional basis so far [25].
+The apparent lack of design information in today's components is considered to be one of the most significant problems of software development based on components [8].
+In addi tion, reuse of architectural design issues has not been an option on a compositional basis so far [23].
+We consider compositional design reuse as a major step in overcoming at least some of the shortcomings mentioned above.
+We state that design expertise in composable form with explicit design constraints and documentation leads to